vingkan/noflyzone/_clues/role-engineering-manager-IYKZ.md

 ## Background

 You are an Engineering Manager at Broeing, working with Robin Ellis, the Vice President of Engineering.
 Tonight was supposed to be a celebration, but your team has work to do.
 You are responsible for completing a set of engineering simulations for the new 737 Volare aircraft.
-Quinn Harper, your CEO, expects the results of these simulations by 7:50 PM tonight, so they can review and sign off on the results.
+Quinn Harper, your CEO, expects the results of these simulations by <span data-relativeminutes="80">7:50 PM</span> tonight, so they can review and sign off on the results.

 You were invited to a gala at the corporate headquarters of the Broeing Corporation, one of the world’s largest airplane manufacturers.